The Broome Hut

 The Broome Hut has some unique amenities which include a pellet stove instead of a wood-burning heat stove.
 It is very easy to operate and has clear instructions posted at the hut.(pellets provided) The hut has indoor composting toilets similar to Janet's Cabin and Francie's Cabin.
 There is also a day-use room at the hut but it is totally separated from the overnight area and they share no amenities.
 Because of the popularity of the area for day-use you may encounter dogs along the trail and around the hut.

-Dogs are absolutely NOT allowed anywhere inside the Broome Hut.
+Dogs are absolutely NOT allowed anywhere inside the Broome Hut, violators subject to $500 fine.
 No candles are allowed as well.

 STAY AT THE BROOME HUT